almondtools/stringsearchalgorithms/README.md

 [StringSearchAlgorithms](http://almondtools.github.io/stringsearchalgorithms/)
 ===============
-StringSearchAlgorithms (StringAndChars) is a library for exact string matching algorithms (maybe later also approximate or complex string matching algorithms).
+StringSearchAlgorithms (formerly StringAndChars) is a library for exact string matching algorithms (maybe later also approximate or complex string matching algorithms).

 This Readme contains technical infos to the project (e.g. Problems, Roadmap or the State of Work)